raphadareangel/ports-adpters-spring-examples/README.md

 # ports-adpters-spring-examples
 ports-adpters-examples

-this repository includes 2 samples with ports-adapters achitecture
+this repository includes 2 samples with ports-adapters achitecture each project has its own readme file an this is a description of how to run the app whichever the project you pick

 # how to run the samples
 NOTE: this apply for both projects